liviux/k8s-cluster-oci-rpi4/README.md

 ## ArgoCD
 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 Installation very easy with `kubectl create namespace argocd` then `kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml` and wait a few minutes, or check progress with `kubectl get all -n argocd`.
 Now to access the UI run `kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'`.
 Find your port with `kubectl describe service/argocd-server -n argocd | grep NodePort` and access the UI from 10.20.30.1:port (or another IP form your network).
-User is _admin _and password is stored in `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo`.
+User is _admin_ and password is stored in `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo`.

 ## Prometheus & Grafana
-Prometheus is probably the best monitoring system out there and Grafana will be used as it's dashboard.
-Will be installed from the ArgoCD UI using a official helm chart _kube-prometheus-stack_ .
+Prometheus is my favorite metrics system from CNCF Landascape and Grafana will be used as it's dashboard.
+They will be installed from the ArgoCD UI using a official helm chart _kube-prometheus-stack_ .
 Open _Applications_ and click _New App_.
 Edit:
 - App Name : _kube-prometheus-stack_
 - Project Name : _default_
 - Sync Policy : _Automatic_